Thalitech/Nami/Documentation/Parts/Stream.md

-# Module: Searches
+# Module: Stream
-*This module contains internet search commands such as Stream controlls.*
+*This module contains commands such as Stream controlls.*

 ## Set Stream Player Role